 The NHVAS Business Rules and Standards were updated in March 2015 to ensure more effective safety requirements for heavy vehicles, strengthen the quality of audits and enhance the standing of auditors.

-Industry feeedback indicated that some aspects of the auditor registration criteria may have been impratical and could possibly prevent auditors from applying to be registered with the NHVR.
+Industry feedback indicated that some aspects of the auditor registration criteria may have been impractical and could possibly prevent auditors from applying to be registered with the NHVR.

 In June 2015 the following amendments to the NHVAS Business Rules and Standards were made to the criteria that must be met by a person wishing to be registered as an NHVAS Approved Auditor.

 - Lead Auditor Registration requirement - Section 14.1 of the NHVAS Business Rules and Standards set out general criteria to become registered with the NHVR as an NHVAS Approved Auditor.
 Criterion 14.1(a) required an auditor to have third party certification in heavy vehicle auditing and also as a lead auditor.
 The amendment returns the general certification level to auditor status and specifies the circumstances in which the Lead Auditor qualification would be required.
 This maintains the requirement for the lead auditor knowledge base, but not the requirements to maintain certification.

 - Technical Competencies - Section 14.2 of the NHVAS Business Rules and Standards required auditors of Maintenance and Mass Management systems to have sufficient technical knowledge to understand records and to conduct technically competent interviews or have a formal arrangement so they can draw upon another’s technical competencies.
 This requirement was amended to state that the technical competencies may be acquired either from AQTF courses or from training recognised by the NHVR.

 For more information read the NHVAS Auditor Registration Information sheet (PDF, 224KB).